 To begin with, we only engaged with our Young Ambassadors (YAs) in small ways which we knew could be achieved remotely: we commissioned them to write poems for National Poetry Day 2020, we asked them to judge our competitions and to create First Story displays in school.
 All of these things were lovely ways to stay in touch, but we we wanted to step it up and get more directly involved with these enthusiastic alumni.

 That’s where the fabulous Rachel Connor came in!
-Lecturer in Creative Writing at Nottingham Trent University and former First Story Writer-in-Residence, Rachel is also a leadership coach whose passion is for developing the leadership skills of young people.
+Lecturer in Creative Writing at Leeds Beckett University and former First Story Writer-in-Residence, Rachel is also a leadership coach whose passion is for developing the leadership skills of young people.
 Rachel worked with us to schedule a series of workshops that would build our YA’s skill sets while working towards a project for National Writing Day 2021 – and that’s exactly what we delivered to five of our Paul Hamlyn Schools: Landau Forte College (Derby), Haven High Academy (Boston), Priory Witham Academy (Lincoln), Hull Trinity House Academy (Hull) and Co-op Academy Grange (Bradford).

 The first session delivered by Rachel was about motivation and dreaming big: what sorts of leaders do our YAs want to be?
 Why do they want to be leaders?
 How do they think planning an event will help them develop leadership skills?
 What skills did they hope to develop?